Five Membership Website Mistakes to Avoid

 Sometimes you can be so focused on building something that looks amazing, is colorful, tells your user what the weather is in their area, feeds playlists from their iTunes account, calculates their mortgage or shows them what’s trending on YouTube, that you forget what the original point was for your site.

-One of my favorite recent examples of a simple and effective end-user experience is the Nest Learning Thermostat.
-When I use their site or app, I simply log in and then I have immediate access to control the temperature in the office.
+One of my recent favorite examples of a simple and effective end-user experience is the Nest Learning Thermostat.
+When I use their site or app, I simply log in, and then I have immediate access to control the temperature in the office.
 I can see anything that relates to the weather or settings for that specific purpose.

 Nest doesn’t give me the ability to see trends in other offices in Chicago.
 I’m not offered the chance to share my temperature on social media.
 I don’t see prices on what it would cost to purchase another thermostat.
 The reason I don’t see these options is because they don’t matter.
-What matters is that when I need to check on or adjust the temperature at my office or adjust the schedule.
-I know where I need to go, I can get access to what I’m looking for quickly and then I get out.
+What matters is that when I need to check on or adjust the temperature at my office or adjust the schedule, I know where I need to go.
+I can get access to what I’m looking for quickly and then I get out.

 A survey is a very simple and effective way to make sure that the features you are building into your membership website will matter to the person actually using it.